-Services MAY return the available actions and/or functions bound to a particular entity as part of the entity representation within the payload.
+Services MAY return the available actions and/or functions bound to a particular entity or entity collection as part of the representation of the entity or entity collection within the payload.
 The representation of an action or function depends on the format.
 An efficient format that assumes client knowledge of metadata SHOULD NOT include actions and functions in the payload that are available on all instances and whose target URL can be computed via metadata following standard conventions defined in [OData-URL].

-Example 73: given a GET request to http://host/service/Customers('ALFKI'), the service might respond with a Customer that includes the SampleEntities.MostRecentOrder function bound to the entity
+Example 78: given a GET request to http://host/service/Customers('ALFKI'), the service might respond with a Customer that includes the SampleEntities.MostRecentOrder function bound to the entity